dataloop-ai/dtlpy-documentation/tutorials/model_management/introduction/chapter.md

 The Model contains the weights and any other artifacts needed to load the trained model and inference.

-A model can be cloned to be a starting point for a new model (for fine-tuning or transfer learning).
+A model can also be cloned to be a starting point for a new model (for fine-tuning or transfer learning).

 ### Additional Package components